pylight/P-2-Config-Tool/README.md

 On first run you are asked to insert the name of the connection. (in the screen below it would be: PP)

-Ubuntu 11.04/11.10
+Installation - Ubuntu 11.04/11.10
 ------------------

-Since Ubuntu 11.04 doesn't use python3 and Gtk3 by default, you'll need to do some freaky stuff to get this tool working here. (in later versions e.g. 11.10 you can just install ""python3.2"" and ""python2-gobject"" and start having fun!)
+Since Ubuntu 11.04 doesn't use python3 and Gtk3 by default, you'll need to do some crazy things to get this tool working here. (in later versions e.g. 11.10 you can just install ""python3.2"" and ""python2-gobject"" and start having fun!)